davutbayik/food-delivery-time-prediction/README.md

 The repository implements and compares several regression models, including:

-- Decision Tree Regressor
+- Linear Regression (Baseline)
 - Random Forest Regressor
 - XGBoost Regressor
-- AdaBoost Regressor
+- LightGBM Regressor

 These models are trained and evaluated to determine the most effective approach for predicting delivery times.